AI for Accessibility projects

 The University of Texas at Austin (UT Austin) works with Microsoft Research and AI for Accessibility to collect an expansive labelled dataset to improve the accuracy of automatic image descriptions of photos captured by people who are blind or have low vision.

 Safety and independence for people who are blind or low vision

 WeWALK’s ergonomic attachment to the white cane uses inbuilt motion sensors, voice control and machine learning models to improve the wayfinding and mobility experience for people who are blind or have low vision.

 Through project ORBIT (Object Recognition for Blind Image Training), City University of London is collecting data and developing experimental algorithms for improving personalised AI object recognition.

 Existing navigation apps are primarily for cars, not pedestrians.
 Using machine learning and inclusive crowd sourcing, iMerciv is building MapinHood, an app for pedestrian travel, providing assistive navigation for everyone.

 Understanding non-standard speech patterns

-Voiceitt is building automatic speech recognition technology designed to understand non-standard speech patterns, to provide individuals with speech disabilities an enhanced real-time communication platform.
+Voiceitt is building automatic speech recognition technology designed to understand non-standard speech patterns in order to provide individuals with speech disabilities an enhanced communication platform.